Europe Must be Able to Decide How to Serve its Interests Independently - Dutch Analyst

-According to Anneke de Laaf, an ndependent defence analyst from Netherlands, it is becoming clear for Europe that Washington pursues its national interests even at the expense of its allies.
+According to Anneke de Laaf, an independent defence analyst from Netherlands, it is becoming clear for Europe that Washington pursues its national interests even at the expense of its allies.

 Sputnik: Earlier this year, France called for the creation of a European maritime coalition that would be a force independent from the one led by the US.
 In your view, why is Europe increasingly interested in independence from the United States?
 How acute is this issue?